NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 self.credentials = config.credentials
 ```

-Then, we check the working directory from which the app is being run and ensure that a `data/` directory exists.
-The `data/` directory is where Hugo will pull data for rendering each post's comments section.
+Then, we ensure that a `data/` directory exists.
+The `data/` directory is where Hugo will pull data for rendering comments.

 ```python
 self.working_dir = Path.cwd()